 - Vehicle maintenance costs from harsh weather exposure

-- Lost productivity from missed appointments
+- Lost productivity from delayed appointments

 - Activity cancellations requiring refunds or rescheduling through GetYourGuide